The Literary Arts Fund will provide at least $50 million in support of the nonprofit literary arts field over the next five years, concluding in 2031.

 Additionally, to be eligible to apply, a literary arts nonprofit must:

-- Be post-pilot as demonstrated by having been established for three years or more, based on the year of incorporation or contracted partnership with a fiscal sponsor at the time of application;
+- Be post-pilot as demonstrated by having been established for three years or more based on the date of nonprofit incorporation at the time of application.
+If the applicant is fiscally sponsored, this would be demonstrated by the contract date between the fiscal sponsor and applicant;

 - Have leadership stability as demonstrated by a current executive director who has led the nonprofit through at least one full year of operations, i.e., has served in their role for twelve consecutive months or more at the time of application; and